Love and the Sea

 These poems are about looking for someone to love and for someone who will love you.
 It’s about the first disappointments, the loneliness and the cautious optimism.
 It’s about the happiness when it works out and you have each other.
 It’s about building a new life together, and growing old together.
 And of course, it’s about the sea.

 The first half of the book consists of poems written by me, about us in South Africa, before we emigrated to Canada.
 Many of them were written when I was at university, and so the forms (rhyme scheme, meter, stanzas and so on) are formal and quite old-school and perhaps a bit forced.
-They were first published under the title “Retrospective” on Blurb.com, in April 2010, and edited for this edition, Love and the Sea.
-The second half of the book are a series of 17 haikus written by M.F.
-O’Brien after our arrival in Canada.
+The poems are in English and Afrikaans.

 - Stella Ignatius